blackgrape2025/peterdavanzo-site/content/writing/ai-scales-mastery.md

 date: 2026-06-14

 ---
 I'm a guitar player.

-But I've always wanted to sing.
+But I've always wanted to learn to sing.

 I've read books about singing.